 Grow china doll plants indoors outside of their hardiness zone in a container filled with a soil-based potting mix.
 Place the plant where it receives several hours of bright, indirect light per day, but avoid direct, intense sunlight.

 Water as needed to keep the soil consistently moist, but never soaking wet.
-China doll prefers normally warm room temperatures between 70 and 75 F. (21-24 C.) during the day, with nighttime temps about 10 degrees cooler.
+China doll prefers normally warm room temperatures between 70 and 75 degrees F. (21-24 C.) during the day, with nighttime temps about 10 degrees cooler.

 Apply a balanced, water-soluble fertilizer once or twice a month during the growing season.